Google-Developers-Group-IIITDMK/NoMergeConflict-VSS/README.md

 # 📈 Virtual Stock Simulator

-A web-based **Virtual Stock Trading Simulator** that allows users to trade simulated stocks of four branches — **CSE, ECE, MECH, and AIDS** — with real-time market-like data.
+A web-based **Virtual Stock Trading Simulator** that allows users to trade simulated stocks of four branches — **CSE, ECE, MECH, and AIDS** — with data generated using normal distributions which replicate real world market scenarios.
 This project is designed for learning the basics of trading, portfolio management, and data visualization using stock charts.

 ---